Certificates and keys in Identity Manager

 Skip writing CA certificates

-If you would like to just write user certificates without intermediate certificates and without a root certificate to the smartcard, you can add an encoding property to your certificte application:
+If you would like to just write user certificates without intermediate certificates and without a root certificate to the smartcard, you can add an encoding property to your certificate application:

 Define like this in the encoding description: